niculaionut/poetry/README.md

-though fiery wars engulf the meadows, one can still hear the finch's echoes. though words are weak, impermanent, my love touches the firnament. though blossoms falter under the wind's weight, your grace shall be forever pure and great.
+though fiery wars engulf the meadows, one can still hear the finch's echoes. though words are weak, impermanent, my love touches the firmament. though blossoms falter under the wind's weight, your grace shall be forever pure and great.